SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 ## Prerequisites

 - your activity file (Excel or CSV)
-- thesuggested prompts on this page
+- the suggested prompts on this page, but you can tweak them, use your own, the possibilities are endless ! 🤩

 ## Step 1 - Upload your CSV / XLSX file